-Since 2022, Da Cheng International has integrated climate-related risk factors into the Company's risk management processes and policies.
+In 2023, Da Cheng International kept integrating climate-related risk factors into the Company's risk management processes and policies.
 Within the existing risk management system, we have further specified and executed the management responsibilities for climate-related risks.

 Identification of Climate-related Risks and Opportunities